dfm/emcee/docs/tutorials/autocorr.rst

 .. image:: autocorr_files/autocorr_16_0.png

-And here’s the comparison plot showing how the autocorrelation time estimates converge with longer chains.
+And here's the comparison plot showing how the autocorrelation time estimates converge with longer chains.

 .. code:: python